 As a new landlord, I am interested in providing a home for tenants and earn money in the process.
 My property can be a lucrative investment if I correctly manage the property and handle my responsibilities as a landlord.
 Here’s a simple guide to being an excellent landlord.

 Tenants are looking for a well-maintained property they can call home.
-Prior to a tenant moving into my property, I need to perform multiple maintenance checks to ensure the home meets specific standards, such as proper electric wiring and plumbing.
+Prior to a tenant moving into my property, I need to perform multiple maintenance checks to ensure the home meets specific standards, such as proper electric wiring and plumbing using the right professionals which landlords can visit website of ones that match their criteria for their property.
 Once tenants move in, I need to perform scheduled maintenance checks to ensure the home remains in appropriate functioning order.
 Local laws will dictate a lot of my obligations as a landlord, including:

 - Disclosing all home history, including hazards, such as lead paid, asbestos, and pests